KDE/digikam-doc/export_tools/media_wiki.rst

     The MediaWiki Export Options Settings

+Press **Start Upload** button to transfer items.
+You can click on the **Close** button to abort the uploading of photos.

 .. figure:: images/export_media_wiki_progress.webp
     :alt:
     :align: center

     The MediaWiki Export Uploading Contents to the Web Service

+Finally, you can view the uploaded photos by visiting the MediaWiki website.

 .. figure:: images/export_media_wiki_stream.webp
     :alt: